 Large companies are required to include a statement in the strategic report which describes how the directors have performed their duty under section 172 of the Companies Act 2006.
 This duty requires directors to promote the success of the company for the benefit of its members as a whole, and in doing so have regard to the impact of the company’s operations on the community and the environment, among other matters.

-Mandatory climate-related financial disclosure requirements have been brought into UK legislation for certain large companies and LLPs from April 2022.
-For companies and some LLPs the disclosures are required as part of the NFSI statement, but for LLPs not required to produce a Strategic Report the information is required to be included in the Energy and Carbon report (see below).
+Mandatory climate-related financial disclosure requirements were introduced into UK legislation in 2022 for certain large companies and LLPs.
+The disclosures are required as part of the Non-Financial and Sustainability Information (NFSI) statement within their strategic report.
+LLPs not required to produce a strategic report should include the information in the Energy and Carbon report (see below).

 Directors' report - Streamlined Energy and Carbon Reporting